buildwithparia/runway-forecast/Readme.md

 ## 💻 how it works

 Each item has some features:

- 👗	Season : from spring/summer 2021 until spring/summer 2025
+- 🔥 **Season**: from Spring/Summer 2021 until Spring/Summer 2025
- 👔	Trend item : like “maxi skirt” or “platform boots” 🧥	Category : like “bottom” or “accessory”
+- 👗 **Trend Item**: like “maxi skirt” or “platform boots”
+- 🧳 **Category**: like “bottom” or “accessory”
- 👚	Color : like “navy” or “blush”
+- 👚 **Color**: like “navy” or “blush”
- 👖	Fabric : like “denim” or “satin”
+- 🧵 **Fabric**: like “denim” or “satin”
+- 🌀 **Previous Popularity**:
- 👟	Previous popularity : it’s a random number between 3.5 to 9.5 , it’s a score that reflects how popular or wearable a fashion item already is based on past seasons, general style trends or its reputation
+  a random number between 3.5 and 9.5 — reflects how popular or wearable a fashion item already is
+  (based on past seasons, general style trends, or just its reputation)
+- 📢 **Social Buzz**:
- 👜	Social buzz : randomly generated between 20 and 100 , it represents how much people are talking about a fashion item like on IG and pinterest
+  a number from 20 to 100 — represents how much people are talking about the item on IG, TikTok, Pinterest, etc.
- 🧢	Trend score : this number calculated using a custom formula based on previous popularity, social buzz and a bit of chaos to make it feel more real like this:
+- ✨ **Trend Score**:
+  this is a “vibe” score calculated from all the features above using this formula:

-                   Trend Score = (Popularity × 0.55) + (Buzz × 0.045) + Chaos (±0.5)
+  > *Trend Score = (Popularity × 0.55) + (Buzz × 0.045) + Chaos (±0.5)*

-I used one-hot encoding, it’s the best option compare to the label encoding or other types of encoding because I deal with numbers in this project not words.
+---
+I used **one-hot encoding** because I’m working with labels like color and fabric, not numbers.
+It’s better than label or ordinal encoding in this case.

-And trained a linear regression model because it can work very well with numeral and one-hot features.
+I trained a **linear regression model** because it works well with numerical + encoded features.
-The model works very well and got these metrics:
+The model did a good job and got these results:

-🧷	Mean Absolute Error = 0.27
+- 📊 **Mean Absolute Error**: 0.27
-🧷	R2 = 0.96
+- 📊 **R² Score**: 0.96

-The model can’t read minds but I think it works good🤷🏻
+The model can’t read minds… but I think it works pretty well! 🧙‍♀️